| Home Page | Contents | Index | Comments? |

 | Next - Astrometric project |

 I didn't know what geophysics was until I were one, so I sort of backed my way into this.
 After the Marines I went back to school for a year as a forestry major, something I had wanted to do since the third grade.
-Unfortunately, after my time in the Marines, I found most forest rangers were employed by the Federal government.
-After one summer as a smokechaser, fire lookout, and working on a brush-clearing crew, it was obvious to both the government and myself that I would make a very poor bureaucrat.
+Unfortunately, after my time in the Marines, I found most forest rangers were employed by the federal government.
+After one summer as a smokechaser, fire lookout, and working on a brush-clearing crew in the Lowman District of the Boise National Forest, it was obvious to both the government and myself that I would make a very poor bureaucrat.
 As the District Ranger only got out of his office once that summer, I couldn't see any other possibilities in forestry but life as a bureaucrat.

-Also, we got snowed in for two weeks in the middle of August, 1960, on a peak in the Sawtooth Mountains in Idaho during my summer with the U. S. Forest Service.
+Also, we got snowed in for two weeks in the middle of August, 1960, in a fire lookout on a peak in the Sawtooth Mountains in Idaho during my summer with the U. S. Forest Service.